Improve Your Blog 3 Ways

 Not so with Thesis.

-Thesis is a fully SEO-optimized Wordpress theme.
+Thesis is a fully SEO-optimized WordPress theme.
 The standard fonts are highly readable; the theme itself has amazing design flexibility; and, best of all, it comes with support since it’s a paid theme.

 A lot of bloggers try to do everything as cheaply as possible.
 Unfortunately, what little you save in the beginning costs you even more over the long haul (in the form of lost traffic, lost back-links, and lost search engine rankings).